graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 ## Vector3 sample with combined string/structured parsing and serialization

-Keep in mind that the serialized value returned by custom scalar can by anything that the environment allows.
+Keep in mind that the serialized value returned by custom scalar can be anything that the environment allows.
 For example it can be a structured object, rather than a simple value.

 So to extend our sample, let's assume that we want the Vector3 scalar to instead accept and